KrishnaMehta123/TestPublicIntegration/docs/Engagement Channels/email/setup-email/manage-email-preferences.md

 * Ensure the internet connection is stable.
 * Disable any ad blockers, as they might interfere with the retrieval process.
-* Ensure that Javascript is enabled in the browser settings.
+* Ensure that JavaScript is enabled in the browser settings.

 If the issue persists, contact our Customer Success Team for further assistance.